skymethod/op3/README.md

   - The redirects always succeed, even if the backend storage is down.
 Logging is done in the background after the response is returned

 ## Commitment to **sustainable development**
+  - Building a service like this will require a large amount of initial development (see work plan below)
   - Although the service runs on serverless infrastructure, there will still be monthly costs involved, and ongoing administration (combatting fraud and abuse, managing current IP lists)
   - [op3.dev](https://op3.dev) (and the [staging](https://staging.op3.dev) and [ci](https://ci.op3.dev) subdomains) run under a dedicated Cloudflare paid account, these are the only hosting costs
   - Monthly bills and usage details will be published once available
   - Anyone interested in supporting the project can sponsor development and operational costs by purchasing sponsorships
     - For initial development, there is a [Pioneer Sponsorship](https://buy.stripe.com/aEU8z676n2fnfEQ148) as a way to gauge interest
-    - Sponsors will be listed on the project page if desired
+    - Sponsors will be listed on the project page below (if desired)

 # Roadmap
 The production [op3.dev](https://op3.dev) prefix service is ready to use, it's been tested with large shows and is safely storing and returning episode request logs.
-Basic request-level data is available in the API, all other features will build on top in a layered approach.
+Basic request-level data is available in the API, all other future features will build on top in a layered approach.

 ## Work plan
- - Launch highly-available, performant prefix redirect service ✅
+ - ✅ Launch highly-available, performant prefix redirect service
- - Make low-level minimized **request** data available in the API ✅
+ - ✅ Make low-level minimized **request** data available in the API
- - Identify podcast show and episode information for each episode url using the service 👨‍💻
+ - 👨‍💻 Identify podcast show and episode information for each episode url using the service
- - Publish documentation site with setup guides for every podcast hosting company and FAQs on how to audit the project claims and policies
+ - 🔜 Publish documentation site with setup guides for every podcast hosting company and FAQs on how to audit the project claims and policies
- - Make high-quality podcast and episode **download** data available in the API
+ - 🔜 Make high-quality podcast and episode **download** data available in the API
    - (This will be the most useful data for podcast use cases such as verifying downloads for advertisers or comparing shows)
    - Filter out duplicate requests from the same listener
    - Distinguish apps from bots by User-Agent, building on the [public OPAWG User agent list](https://github.com/opawg/user-agents)
    - Categorize request IPs using known IP ranges of cloud services, vpns, tor traffic, etc, and exclude ranges representing automated traffic
    - Implement a solid first-pass calculation along the lines of the [Open Downloads](https://github.com/open-downloads/odl) criteria
- - Build user-friendly charts and widgets for podcasters to easily reference and/or integrate into their own sites
+ - 🔜 Build user-friendly charts and widgets for podcasters to easily reference and/or integrate into their own sites
- - Build useful data exports to Google Sheets, Zapier, etc
+ - 🔜 Build useful data exports to Google Sheets, Zapier, etc
- - Build operational tools to support ongoing maintenance, data management, and abuse/fraud detection with minimal staffing needs
+ - 🔜 Build operational tools to support ongoing maintenance, data management, and abuse/fraud detection with minimal staffing needs

 # Sponsors
 Public list coming soon...